 All accommodations at Sangat Island Dive Resort are on a full board basis.
 Breakfast, lunch, and dinner are all served buffet-style at the on-site restaurant.
 The only things that aren’t included are alcohol and other drinks outside of those offered at breakfast.
 For our first meal on the island, the buffet was stocked with meats, cooked vegetables, rice, salad, and various fruits.
 Also, waiting on our table were freshly picked coconuts complete with bamboo straws.

 There are also two bars at the resort.
 One is in the same building as the restaurant.
 Which is also adjacent to the games room where you can find board games, books, and a pool table.
-The other bar is stunningly set on a small rock island connected by a bridge out in Coron Bay.
+The other bar is stunningly set on a small rocky island connected by a bridge out in Coron Bay.
 This bar is just a few steps from the restaurant.

-Forget your sunscreen?
+Forget your reef-safe sunscreen?
 No worries!
 Sangat Resort has a store on site where you can purchase essentials such as sunscreen and outerwear.